chickenspaceprogram/Boose_PA6/README.md

 ## Potential runtime error codes:

-### 0x00 - invalid board color
+### 0x00 - invalid ship type

-This error results from the board having an incorrect color.
+This error occurs if `print_ship_string()` is given an invalid ship type.
 It should not occur under normal circumstances.
-This error typically indicates that the hit or miss registered in the player's last turn has not been recognized.

 ### 0x01 - log file could not be opened

 This error occurs when the log file could not be opened for writing.
-Maybe another process has the file open?